18 of the Best Culinary Destinations In The World for Scrumptious Adventures

 RELATED: The 8 Best Japanese Snacks Box To Taste Japan

-4. Crete, Greece
+5. Crete, Greece

 Crete One of our best Culinary destination in the world by Authentic Food Quest

-Enjoy the Cretan way of life eating delightful local food by the sea
+Enjoy the Cretan way of life

-Not only travelers, but even Greeks admit that the island of Crete offers the best foodie vacations in all of Greece.
+Not only travelers but even Greeks admit that the island of Crete offers the best foodie vacations in all of Greece.

-Cretan cuisine is a gastronomic treasure born from centuries old traditions.
-The food is 100% seasonal incorporating fresh seafood, locally grown vegetables and fruits all doused with plenty of olive oil.
+The food is 100% seasonal, incorporating fresh seafood, locally grown vegetables, and fruits, all doused in extra-virgin olive oil.

 While in Crete, eat like a Cretan and indulge in local dishes.
 Start out with Cretan dakos or the addictive kalitsounia cheese pies.